 The current stable version of Evothings Studio is 2.2.1, you can download it here:

-The Evothings Studio is open source under the Apache License version 2.0 and there is no spyware/adware or other unwanted things in the installers we distribute.
+The Evothings Studio is released as open source under the Apache License version 2.0 and there is no spyware/adware or other unwanted things in the installers we distribute.
 You can also find the full source on github.

 The previous versions of Evothings Studio are available here.